New health centre for Milton Keynes

 As part of our 'purpose beyond profit' values, we invested £1m into the provision of training and employment opportunities for local people and community activities over the course of the project.

-Peter Owen, managing director at Willmott Dixon in the Midlands, said:
+Peter Owen, managing director at Willmott Dixon in the Midlands:

-“Whitehouse Health Centre is an advanced healthcare facility and, as such, is a key development for Milton Keynes.
-This is our 14th project for Milton Keynes Council in the past five years, which provides a clear demonstration of the value that can be generated through long-term relationships.”
+“Whitehouse Medical Centre is an advanced healthcare facility and, as such, is a key development for Milton Keynes.
+This is our 14th project for Milton Keynes Council in the past five years, which provides a clear demonstration of the value that can be generated through long-term relationships.
+We are very proud to have helped deliver this important scheme for the region, which will benefit the lives of residents within Milton Keynes by providing the highest-quality medical care and health facilities.
+As with all our projects, we aim to honour our 'purpose beyond profit' values and leave a lasting legacy to support local communities.
+We have done this throughout this project by investing £1m into the provision of training and employment opportunities for local people and community activities.

-Milton Keynes Council is leading the delivery of the new centre on behalf of NHS partners.
+Milton Keynes Council lead the delivery of the new centre on behalf of NHS partners.

 Mark Robinson, Scape Group chief executive, said: